Courses & Requirements

 All courses with an “HUS” prefix, other than the introductory course HUS101, are restricted to students enrolled in the Alcohol/Drug Abuse Counseling Certificate, the Community Support Human Service Practitioner Certificate, the Direct Support Certificate or the Human Service Associate Degree.
 Any requests for exceptions to this policy need to be addressed to the course instructor or Program Coordinator.

 Students must earn a grade of C- or better in all HUS courses in order to graduate.

 Enrollment Services will provide additional admissions criteria for this program.
-All admission criteria is available on the NECC website at http://www.necc.mass.edu/forms/#human_services.
+The Admission Criteria Packet can be found on the Forms page on the NECC website.

 Northern Essex Community College is committed to the success of every student.
 Students with legal issues in their background will meet with a committee as part of the CORI/CHRI/SORI process and will receive guidance and counseling throughout the review of their records.
 NECC personnel make every effort to help students prepare for their careers in their chosen field.
 Students are encouraged to seek assistance and support.